isc-projects/kea/doc/guide/dhcp4-srv.rst

        } ]

 Somewhat similar to interface names, relay IP addresses can also be specified for the whole shared network.
-However, depending on your relay configuration, it may use different IP addresses depending on which subnet is being used.
+However, depending on the relay configuration, it may use different IP addresses depending on which subnet is being used.
 Thus there is no requirement to use the same IP relay address for each subnet.
 Here's an example: